 Data quality: Suggested approaches rely on broader data sources for the calculation of biomass volumes and emission reductions.
-However, both in the case of soil organic carbon and woody biomass calculation, approaches are more indirect when compared to conventional approaches (typically laboratory testing and field measurements).
-Some actors claim accuracy and precision of their results to be superior to conventional approaches.
+However, in the case of both soil organic carbon and woody biomass calculation, approaches are more indirect when compared with conventional approaches (typically laboratory testing and field measurements).
+Some actors claim the accuracy and precision of their results are superior to conventional approaches.
 It appears that these claims have not been independently validated at this stage.
-In other cases, limited accuracy of remote sensing for carbon estimation is reported to be a barrier to adoption of the approach by certain potential customer groups.
+In other cases, the limited accuracy of remote sensing for carbon estimation is reported to be a barrier to the adoption of the approach by certain potential customer groups.
 Instead, the potential benefit lies in significant cost reductions (Forest Flux, 2022).

 - Large data collections ensure consistency in time and across variables: Actors maintain large datasets which are applied across projects.
-This use of continuous consistent time series is especially crucial when determining changes in carbon stock. - Data management system removes points of failure in the data pipeline by facilitating data gathering and traceability during the verification process. - Comprehensive data collection and analysis enable uncertainty determination: Clients can be provided with uncertainty information on the determined emission reductions.
-This enables flexible use of the provided information for various application (e.g. more carbon credits with low conservativeness for corporate goals or higher conservativeness for fewer certified credits).
-For other actors these are active development efforts. - Time series availability enables assessment of situation prior to project planning: Historic satellite images allow analysis of forests' or fields' states for time periods long before the start of the carbon project.
-According to actors, past tillage practices claimed by farmers can be independently verified. - Internal data are complemented with project specific data depending on client needs: Outof-the-box models for above and below-ground biomass enable timely carbon estimates; internal data are complemented with (e.g. client-provided) more targeted data for better adaptation to the project under consideration. - Possibility to flexibly increase accuracy: Developed digital methods for forest biomass calculation can be boosted in accuracy at a cost premium through additional data sources (e.g. Li-DAR) or higher-resolution satellite data, e.g. very high resolution commercial imagery rather than open Sentinel-2 data (Forest Flux, 2022).
+This use of continuous, consistent time series is especially crucial when determining changes in carbon stocks. - Data management system removes points of failure in the data pipeline by facilitating data gathering and traceability during the verification process. - Comprehensive data collection and analysis enable uncertainty to be determined: Clients can be provided with information on the uncertainty of determined emission reductions.
+This information can then be used flexibly for various applications (e.g. more, less conservative carbon credits for corporate goals or more conservative for fewer certified credits).
+For other actors, uncertainty analysis is in active development. - Time series availability enables assessment of situation prior to project planning: Historic satellite images allow an analysis of forests' or fields' states for time periods long before the start of the carbon project.
+According to actors, past tillage practices claimed by farmers can be independently verified. - Internal data are complemented with project-specific data depending on client needs: Outof-the-box models for above and below-ground biomass facilitate timely carbon estimates.
+Internal data are complemented with more targeted data (e.g. client-provided) for better adaptation to the project in question. - Possibility of flexibly increasing accuracy: The digital methods for forest biomass calculation that have been developed to date can be boosted in accuracy at a cost premium through additional data sources (e.g. LiDAR) or higher-resolution satellite data (e.g. very-high-resolution commercial imagery rather than open Sentinel-2 data (Forest Flux, 2022).

-Transparency: In addition to the superior data quality and completeness, digitalization boosts transparency and traceability:
+Transparency: In addition to superior data quality and completeness, digitalization boosts transparency and traceability:

-- Full traceability of input: Actors employ data platforms (around models and for data aggregation) with an emphasis on full traceability of results.
-Input data generating certain output values can be efficiently identified, even if intermediate steps are proprietary. - Single tree tracking demonstrates long-term effectiveness of climate action: Continuous tracking of single trees in reforestation projects shifts the approach from planting trees to growing trees.
-Payments based on effectively determined carbon stock provides local communities with incentives to take care of trees. - Proprietary data and models are not made public for verification: Some actors operate proprietary models which are kept confidential or rely on machine learning approaches which possibly operate as black boxes by design.
-Also, client-provided input data or models can impose strong IP-related constraints.
+- Full traceability of input: Actors employ data platforms (around models and for data aggregation) with an emphasis on the full traceability of results.
+Input data generating certain output values can be efficiently identified, even if the intermediate steps rely on proprietary solutions. - Single-tree tracking demonstrates the long-term effectiveness of climate action: Continuously tracking single trees in reforestation projects shifts the approach from planting trees to growing trees.
+Payments based on effectively determined carbon stock provide local communities with incentives to take care of trees.

-Lack of data openness: One of the issues blocking innovation is that data is commonly considered property of the collecting party.
+- Proprietary data and models are not made public for verification: Some actors operate proprietary models which are kept confidential or rely on machine learning approaches which possibly operate as black boxes by design.
+Also, client-provided input data and models can impose considerable IP-related constraints. - Lack of data openness: One of the issues blocking innovation is that data is commonly considered the property of the party gathering it.
 This prevents the establishment of large datasets in the public domain, which would boost model development.